 As a client with the Office of Counseling Services, you have the right to professional counseling services consistent with the American Counseling Association’s Code of Ethics.
 All information share with your counselor is held in strict confidence and limits to confidentiality are addressed below.
 Without your written consent, your counselor will not disclose to anyone that you are receiving counseling or the content of your session.
-If you are over 18 years of age, this confidentiality agreement also means that the Counseling staff cannot communicate with your parents without a written consent by you.
+If you are over 18 years of age, this confidentiality agreement also means that the Counseling Staff cannot communicate with your parents without a written consent by you.
 Counseling records are kept separate from academic and student health records.
 All services are in accordance with State laws.
-Exceptions to this confidentiality for the purpose of assuring high-quality service delivery include case reviews/audio tape reviews by the Director of Counseling and case reviews without identifying information in clinical supervision and peer consultation.
+Exceptions to this confidentiality for the purpose of assuring high-quality service delivery include case reviews in clinical supervision and peer consultation.